hackclub/hackclub/workshops/mad_libs_workshop/README.md

 <img src="https://cloud-7epyavre2.vercel.app/0screenshot__1403_.png" width="600" alt="Creating New Text File">

-- Create a new file and name in "madlibs.txt".
+- Create a new file and name in "madlib.txt".
 - Put in your own prompt and have things that you want to ask the user surrounded by asterisks (*).

 # Initial Statements